 Library/Media Center at Hugo Reid provides a full selection of books and resource materials appropriate for all elementary students.
 Classroom teachers schedule regular visits to the Media Center where children have the opportunity to browse, checkout books, do research and use the latest computer technology.
 The library is staffed by a library aide who maintains the inventory and acquires additional literature that supports the content that each grade level is studying.
 Students may also use the library/media center to take Accelerated Reader tests.

 Technology is vital to the instructional program at Hugo Reid.
 The Arcadia Unified School District places a high priority on integrating technology into the curriculum.
 The Arcadia Education Foundation, through fund-raisers, including SCRIP sales has helped the District provide computers with Internet access for each classroom.
 Students are trained in the appropriate use of computers and sign Technology Student Use Contracts.
 Many teachers have developed classroom websites and blogs to inform families of pertinent information and/or display student work.
-The Library/Media Center houses an instructional space with over 20 computers that allows teachers to conduct technology lessons to an entire class of students.
-Additionally, Hugo Reid has two mobile laptop carts that provide supplemental computers for classrooms.
+Students have access to one-to-one Chromebook devices available to them each day.
 Teachers regularly use technology to deliver instruction.

-Character Counts is an important focus of learning at Hugo Reid as we strive to develop the whole child.
-Throughout the year, the traits of trustworthiness, caring, fairness, respect, responsibility, and citizenship are taught in the classroom and celebrated at student assemblies.
-Character Counts is used in the classroom, at recess, and throughout the school day.
+Character Education is an important focus of learning at Hugo Reid as we strive to develop the whole child.
+Throughout the year, the traits of trustworthiness, caring, fairness, respect, responsibility, and citizenship are taught in the classroom and celebrated at student assemblies as we transition to Leader in Me.
+Promotion of Character Education is used in the classroom, at recess, and throughout the school day.
 We believe character education helps children learn life skills that will help them be successful and happy contributors to the world.